MattFennell/Kubernetes/README.md

-# Kubernetes on Google Cloud Platform
+# Using Google's Kubernetes engine
 This README describes how to run the Grad Bank App using Kubernetes on Google Cloud Platform as well as locally with Minikube.

 ### Contents